POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

-For many Filipinos who are looking to go abroad, working in Australia is one of their utmost goals.
-In fact, about one in ten OFWs1 would choose Australia as their destination.
+For many Filipinos looking to go abroad, working in Australia is one of their utmost goals.

 This comes as no surprise.
-Australia has one of the highest average wages in the world, ranking 13th2 according to World Data, which gets its data from World Bank, IMF, or the OECD.
+Australia has one of the highest average wages in the world, ranking 13th3 according to World Data, which gets its data from World Bank, IMF, or the OECD.
 And, despite our cultural differences, there isn’t much of a communication problem since English is their primary language.
-Overall, you can expect a high quality of life in Australia while living in a multicultural society.
+You can expect a high quality of life in Australia while living in a multicultural society.

-Getting a job in Australia can be challenging for anyone who isn’t familiar with all of the processes.
-Finding a good employer, getting the correct work visa, and getting your skills assessed may be difficult for any first-timer.
-A reputable recruitment agency can help you navigate through all of these requirements to land your ideal job in Australia.
+Getting a job in Australia can be challenging for anyone unfamiliar with all the processes.
+Finding a good employer, getting the correct work visa, and assessing your skills may be difficult for any first-timer.
+A reputable recruitment agency can help you navigate these requirements to land your ideal job in Australia.

 Table of Contents

-• Address: 3F, JLC Bldg., N. 8 N. Ramirez Street Don Manuel, Quezon City
+• Address: 3F, JLC Bldg., No. 8 N. Ramirez Street, Don Manuel, Quezon City

 • Email Address: [email protected]